johntango/Assistants_MultiAgents/README.md

 # Note on Scope

-At present we only allow 1 active Assistant
-Note that to attach a file to an Assistant it must have either "retrieve" or "code_interpret" capabilities.
+We now allow many active Assistants but with one assistant in "Control" Note that to attach a file to an Assistant it must have either "retrieve" or "code_interpret" capabilities.
 At present we create every Assistant with both capabilities.

 ### Tools: To add functions as tools put them into the "function" sub-directory